bhargablinx/quiz-mo/README.md

-# quiz-mo
+# Quiz Mo
-An Open Source  Quiz Platform
+Quiz Mo is an open source  quiz platform for teachers.